-As long as you get a safe and tasty coffee drink, coffee makes life easier and transforms the working style.
-Many factors can make things end badly while making and drinking coffee.
+As long as you get a safe and tasty coffee drink, coffee makes life easier and transforms your working style.
+Unfortunately, many factors can make things end badly while making and drinking coffee.
 The brewing time, the proportion of water, and most importantly, the coffee cup’s particular material.
-You may be endangering your health to a great degree if you use a plastic cup for coffee.
+You may endanger your health greatly if you use a plastic cup of coffee.

-Plastic belongs to a huge family of polymers that have many shapes and products.
+Plastic is a huge family of polymers with many shapes and products.
 However, both Bisphenol A, Polyvinylchloride, etc., are usually used to make liquid containers, coffee makers, bottles, and plastic coffee cups.

 These plastic products appear to produce the base plastic content, and these substances eventually end up within your cups.
-This problem can worsen with the use of warm liquids in a plastic container, such as hot water.
-In fact, by putting beverages like coffee and other liquids, which are high temperatures, into the vessels, the rate with which the base material is produced will increase by up to fifty-five percent.
+This problem can worsen with warm liquids in a plastic container, such as hot water.
+In fact, by putting beverages like coffee and other liquids, which are at high temperatures, into the vessels, the rate at which the base material is produced will increase by up to fifty-five percent.

 It means that when you pour any liquid that emits steam, the plastic cup will release the plastic additives.
 Similarly, after mixing with hot drinks in plastic cups, the additives from the cup can enter your body.

-The plastic coffee cups made with the material Bisphenol-A(BPA) are not ideal for warm or hot liquids.
+Plastic coffee cups made with Bisphenol-A(BPA) are not ideal for warm or hot liquids.
 It will cause the BPA particles to be released into the liquids.
 Hence for hot beverages or snacks, avoid using plastic cups.
 If hot, alcoholic, or acidic products are kept inside the plastic cups, the effects are similar.

-Some of the plastic cups are made of Polyvinyl Chloride components, including phthalates, and it works just like the Bisphenol-A component.
+Some plastic cups are made of Polyvinyl Chloride components, including phthalates, which work like the Bisphenol-A component.
 After coming into contact with hot coffee in a plastic cup, the phthalates will also begin to loosen.

-Therefore, both the phthalates and BPA plastic may end up adding that peculiar plastic taste to your coffee and causing some peculiar health problems.
+Therefore, phthalates and BPA plastic may add that peculiar plastic taste to your coffee and cause some peculiar health problems.

 Effects/dangers of coffee from plastic cups

-There are some complications posed by drinking coffee in a plastic cup that you may be fully aware of.
+You may be fully aware of some complications posed by drinking coffee in a plastic cup.

 BPA is a compound that behaves like a human sex hormone.
 Therefore, endocrine disruptors can easily be interchanged by the BPA.